 Our Temporary Exhibits

-The exhibit is open through May 25, 2018.
-Sponsored by William Rutherford and Nancy Gaines Platt.
+The exhibit is open through October 21, 2018.

-The exhibit is open 9 a.m. to 5 p.m.
-Tuesday through Saturday and noon to 5 p.m.
+The current exhibits are open 9 a.m. to 5 p.m.
+Monday through Saturday and noon to 5 p.m.
 Sunday with the exception of holiday hours and closings.
-Admission is free.
-This exhibit is on display in the museum auditorium and is open through July 1, 2018.
-Sponsored by The Fremont Company and Walmart - Fremont.
+Admission is included with the price of a museum ticket.
+Members are admitted for free.